Band of Gypsys: Release

 By the time of the album's release, the trio had already broken up.
 Their first show after the Fillmore East engagement was at the Madison Square Garden on January 28, 1970.
 There they struggled through "Who Knows" and "Earth Blues" before leaving the stage.
 Jeffery, who reportedly was never happy with the lineup, fired Buddy Miles on the spot.
 Gerry Stickells, Hendrix's tour manager, points to "Jimi's own lack of commitment to the Band of Gypsys concept as its fatal flaw".
 Two songs, "Stepping Stone" and "Izabella", that the trio had recorded, were issued as a single by Reprise Records two weeks after Capitol released Band of Gypsys.
-Hendrix was dissatisfied with the mix and it was quickly withdrawn without ever appearing in the charts.
+Hendrix was dissatisfied with the mix and the single was quickly withdrawn without ever appearing in the charts.
 Three other songs that were recorded with Cox and Miles were later used for early posthumous Hendrix albums, including The Cry of Love and Rainbow Bridge.
 Additional studio recordings by the trio in various stages of development were released on South Saturn Delta, The Jimi Hendrix Experience box set, Burning Desire, West Coast Seattle Boy, and People, Hell and Angels.

 Critical reception

 Band of Gypsys has been viewed by some rock critics less favorably than Hendrix's three studio albums with the Experience.
 According to writer Jeremy Wells, "critics have usually seen the Band of Gypsys' one album as the least significant of the [four] recordings Hendrix released during his lifetime".
-Reviewing for Rolling Stone in 1970, music journalist Gary von Tersch said that the album is hampered by poorly recorded vocals and Miles' unpleasant drumming, and instead viewed it as a showcase for Hendrix's virtuosic guitar playing: "With just bass and drum support he is able to transfuse and transfix on the strength of his guitar-work alone."
-The magazine's David Wild was more enthusiastic in a retrospective review and felt that songs such as "Message of Love" and "Machine Gun" still sound powerful in spite of the unclear recording quality.
+Reviewing for Rolling Stone in 1970, music journalist Gary von Tersch said that the album was hampered by poorly recorded vocals and Miles' unpleasant drumming, and instead viewed it as a showcase for Hendrix's virtuosic guitar playing: "With just bass and drum support he is able to transfuse and transfix on the strength of his guitar-work alone."
+The magazine's David Wild was more enthusiastic in a retrospective review and felt that songs such as "Message of Love" and "Machine Gun" still sounded powerful in spite of the unclear recording quality.